 U.S. Court of Appeals, Second Circuit

-Ruth was selected by her peers for inclusion in The Best Lawyers in America© 2019 in the field of Environmental Law.
-She has been listed in Best Lawyers since 2016.
+Ruth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Environmental Law.
+Ruth has been listed in Best Lawyers since 2016.

 Other recognition includes Capital District Business Review “40-Under-40,” 2001, recognizing professional success and community involvement; and Albany Law School’s Donald D. DeAngelis Distinguished Alumni in Service Award, 2008, for outstanding dedication and commitment to alumni, the alumni association and the law school.
 She has been recognized as a Super Lawyer for Energy and Natural Resources in the 2013–2017 editions of the Upstate New York Super Lawyer Magazine.